-- Consider using bodyweight exercises and animal walks.
-Yoga, stop/freeze games, and obstacle courses with at-home items.
+- Consider using bodyweight exercises, animal walks, yoga, stop/freeze games, and obstacle courses with at-home items.
 Use a visual model with reps and dance videos.
 Take precautions prior to beginning any gross motor tasks.
-Have the caregiver move the computer/webcam around the work area to ensure it’s safe, well lit and free of clutter.
+Have the caregiver move the computer/webcam around the work area to ensure it’s safe, well lit, and free of clutter.

 Writing over teletherapy is so different.
 What are your top tips for addressing handwriting via teletherapy?